KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ![](google-trends/google-trends-upworthy-worldwide.png)

 If, like me, you were a regular user of Facebook in the Fall of 2013, it's very likely that like me you came across Upworthy content regularly.
 [Facebook](https://www.facebook.com/Upworthy) has been Upworthy's main source of traffic.
+According to Upworthy, Facebook is the "King" of viral.
 When Facebook changed its algorithms at the end of 2013 (reportedly in response to Upworthy's content becoming disportionately popular in the Facebook news feed), Upworthy's traffic dramatically fell.

 The success of Upworthy seems to make moot the argument that people are no longer interested in that which is uplifting.
 The viral competitors that Upworthy far surpassed in growth did not have the same social justice mission as Upworthy.